U.S. Air Force B-1B Lancers return from training exercise in support of Bomber Task Force 25-1

-A U.S. Air Force B-1B Lancer assigned to the 34th Expeditionary Bomb Squadron, Ellsworth Air Force Base, S.D., flies over Tumon Bay during its return to Andersen Air Force Base, Guam, after a Bomber Task Force 25-1 training mission Jan.
+A U.S. Air Force B-1B Lancer assigned to the 34th Expeditionary Bomb Squadron, Ellsworth Air Force Base, S.D., lands after completing a mission in support of Bomber Task Force 25-1 at Andersen Air Force Base, Guam, Jan.
 29, 2025.
-The Department of Defense will continue to assure Allies and partners while simultaneously deterring opportunistic acts of aggression through forward presence and the ability to rapidly respond to crises.
-(U.S. Air Force photo by Senior Airman Brittany Kenney)
+Bomber training missions demonstrate the credibility of U.S. forces to address a complex and uncertain security environment.
+(U.S. Air Force photo by Tech.
+Sgt.
+Robert M. Trujillo)

 |Date Taken: